 The first trick to hosting a fantastic Seder is putting a lot of thought into the menu.
 And the second trick is organizing your time so that everything can be prepared in a relaxed way.
 If you are hosting religious guests from out of town who will be staying with you for more Passover meals, then the above tricks are even more important.

 One Week Before Passover Seder

-At least a full week before the Seder, write down your Seder menu (and other menus if hosting more Passover meals) and grocery list.
+At least a full week before the Seder, write down your Seder menu (and other menus if hosting more Passover meals) and groceries list.
 The menu should include the days on which you plan to prepare each dish.
 Now that you've scheduled your work, you can also schedule your supplies.
 Split your grocery list up according to when you need what ingredients.
 For instance, ingredients for marinating your meat should be purchased soon, but ingredients for the fresh salads you plan to make the day of the Seder can be purchased later.
 Likewise, split your meat order for the butcher up into the meat you plan to prepare and freeze ahead of time and meat you plan to prepare the day or two before the Seder.

 Five Cooking Days Before Passover Seder

 Five cooking days before the Seder, kasher the meat side of your kitchen, but leave the dairy side accessible to the kids to eat their cereal and make their sandwiches.
 As soon as the meat side of the kitchen is kosher for Passover, pick up your meat order from the butcher and marinate the meat overnight.